DDoSPedia is a glossary that focuses on network and

 definitions.
 It provides a central place for hard to find web-scattered

 Distributed Denial of Service attacks or DDoS attacks are a variant of Denial-of-Service attacks where an attacker or a group of attackers employ multiple machines to carry out a DoS attack simultaneously, therefore increasing its effectiveness and strength.
-The "army" carrying out the DDoS attacks are mostly often composed of innocent infected zombie computers manipulated as bots and being part of a
+The "army" carrying out the the attacks are mostly often composed of innocent infected zombie computers manipulated as bots and being part of a botnet

 There are many